willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       /*!
        *************************************************************************
        *
-       * \brief Initialize a Foo object to given operation mode.
+       * \brief Initialize a Foo object with given operation mode.
        *
        * The "read" mode means one thing, while "write" mode means another.
        *